rmoff/ksqldb-go/README.md

 The [Cobra](https://github.com/spf13/cobra) example splits the different use cases into `Cobra` commands.

-Start the docker-compose from the all-in-one example and then:
+Start docker-compose from the all-in-one example as shown above and then:

 ```bash
 $ go run ./examples/cobra-test